What is Phishing? Unveiling the Existing Threat

-In contrast, spear phishing involves a lot of preparation and a message that is specific to that group or person.
+In contrast, spear phishing involves a lot of preparation and a specific message to that group or person.
 It will usually target mid-level employees of an organization, for example.
 Spear Phishing requires knowing the target to establish familiarity.

 Once trust has been established, cybercriminals could even install malware on your device by asking you to download an attachment.
 The malware is usually spyware that records information from the device and can also have the worm-like capability to spread through the network.

 Infecting a high-level employee’s device means access to confidential information.
-Moreover, it can also give enough information to cybercriminals to strengthen phishing attacks against other employees, such as requesting urgent money from the finance department using the CEO’s email address and including specific information that avoids detection.
+Moreover, it can also give enough information to cybercriminals to strengthen phishing attacks against other employees, such as requesting urgent money from the finance department using the CEO’s email address and including specific details that avoids detection.

 Emails are not the only medium that cybercriminals utilize.
 Smishing refers to phishing through SMS.
-Cybercriminals could text you by impersonating as your bank or a service provider, informing you that a particular action is required.
+Cybercriminals could text you by impersonating your bank or a service provider, informing you that a particular action is required.